genepi/cloudgene/docs/developers/outputs.md

 ## Intermediate results
-If `temp` is set to true, this folder or file will be deleted automatically when the job is run (default: false).
+If `temp` is set to true, this folder or file will be deleted automatically when the job is finished (default: false).

 ## Zip